Class CC

 Returns:

-vector of λ amplitude equations, with element k containing equation \( \langle 0| (1 + \hat{\Lambda}) \frac{d \bar{H}}{d \hat{T}_k} |0 \rangle = 0 \) for k in the [1,N] range; element 0 is always null
+vector of λ amplitude equations, with element k containing equation \( \langle 0| (1 + \hat{\Lambda}) \frac{d \bar{H}}{d \hat{T}_k} |0 \rangle = 0 \) for k in the [1,N] range; element 0 contains the λ pseudoenergy, computed as the CC energy with \( \hat{T} \) replaced by \( \hat{\Lambda}^{\dagger} \)

-std::vector< ExprPtr > (size_t rank=1, size_t order=1, std::optional< size_t > nbatch=std::nullopt)
+std::vector< ExprPtr > (size_t rank=1, size_t order=1, std::optional< size_t > nbatch=std::nullopt) const

 derives perturbed t amplitude equations